Eliminates Reactive Phosphate from all Marine Fish & Reef Aquaria

 Aquarium may become slightly cloudy when product is first applied; cloudiness is temporary and will dissipate.
 Read Notes on opposite panel regarding re-testing.

 Basic: Determine phosphate concentration in aquarium prior to first use by testing with an accurate test kit.
-Add product to aquarium near a mechanical filter or protein skimmer intake at the maximum rate of 5 ml (1 capful) per 20 US-gallons daily for each 1 ppm of phosphate present in system.
-When used in this fashion, 250 ml treats up to 1,000 US-gallons (3,785 L).
-Add weekly at same dosage to maintain an immeasurable reactive phosphate concentration.
+Add product to aquarium near a mechanical filter or protein skimmer intake at the maximum rate of 2.5 ml (1/2 capful) per 20 US-gallons daily.
+This will remove 0.5 ppm of phosphate from the system.
+When used in this fashion, 250 ml treats up to 4,000 US-gallons (15,140 L).
+Add weekly to maintain an immeasurable reactive phosphate concentration.

 Caution: Harmful if swallowed.
 May cause eye or skin irritation.
 If in eyes, flush with water for 15 minutes, get medical attention.
 If on skin, wash thoroughly with water.
 Keep out of reach of children.
 Not for human consumption.